szymon-rd/BD2021/content/1-introduction.md

  * writing our own comments
 During this article we will add data analysis features that will allow us to query this massive dataset in a couple of handy ways.

+### App structure
+The app consists of the following parts:
+ - repositories (`source/app/repositories`)
+ - services (`source/app/services`)
+ - routes (`source/app/routes`)
+ - views (`source/app/views`)

+Each fo these parts have their own responsibilities. `Repositories` store the database logic and configuration, including querying and inserting new data to PostgreSQL and ElasticSearch. `Services` implement the business logic of the application. `Routes` define how the http api of the application behaves. `Views` consits of `jade` templates defining the views that then get rendered to `html` files.

 ### Data structure
 Each reddit comment consists of the following fields: